finos/common-domain-model/documentation/source/documentation.rst

 The legal agreement model in the CDM comprises the following features:

 * **Composable and normalised model representation** of the ISDA agreements.
-There are distinct versions of the agreements for jurisdiction and year of publications, but the set of terms often belong to a common universe.
+The terms of an ISDA agreement can be defined by identification of the published base document, and the elections or amendments made to that base in a specific legal agreement.
+There are distinct versions of the published agreements for jurisdiction and year of publication, but the set of elections and amendments to those base agreements often belong to a common universe.
 Therefore, the CDM defines each of these terms in a single location, and allows for the representation of a specific legal agreement by combining terms where appropriate.
 The following legal agreements are supported in the CDM:

   **Initial Margin Agreements**